-As we all know, running a small business in New Zealand or anywhere is a real challenge.
-The owners of the Hell Pizza franchises are champions of our Reading Challenge, and we want to make sure that no one participating in it will take advantage of their generosity and good will.
-This year we've created strict rules around the Reading Challenge, and with your help we can help police the wheels, and the challenge, to ensure that all students participate fairly.
+Yes, but they are not too onerous.
+As we all know, running a small business in New Zealand, or anywhere, is a real challenge.
+The owners of the HELL Pizza franchises are champions of our Reading Challenge, and we want to make sure that no one participating in it will take advantage of their generosity and goodwill.
+There are strict rules around the Reading Challenge, and with your help we can help police the wheels, and the challenge, to ensure that all students participate fairly.

-- This wheel is good for one 333 HEllthy Pizza from any Hell store nationwide. - This wheel must be clicked off and signed by a teacher/librarian from your school or library and stamped with your official school/library stamp. - The Hell Reading Challenge is open to students in Years 1-8. - Pizza must be picked up in store only.
-One pizza per visit per child. - This wheel is non-transferable for money. - This offer expires December 4, 2016. - Hell Stores have the right to refuse this offer in cases of suspected fraud, or when presented with unsigned and unstamped wheels.
+- Each wheel is good for one 333 kids' pizza from any HELL store nationwide. - Each wheel must be clicked off and signed by a teacher/librarian from your school or library and stamped with your official school/ library stamp. - The Hell Reading Challenge is open to students in Years 1-8. - Pizza must be picked up in-store only.
+One pizza per visit per child. - Wheels are non-transferable for money. - This offer expires December 3rd, 2017. - HELL Stores have the right to refuse this offer in cases of suspected fraud, or when presented with unsigned and unstamped wheels. - All participating schools and libraries need to display the Reading Challenge posters and table talkers supplied to them.